memfault/interrupt/_drafts/conda.md

   within the container.
 Without a large investment in up-front tooling to help developers manage the code, build artifacts, debugging tools, and volume mounts, it is cumbersome and slow.
-- When using macOS or Windows and Docker, shared, mounted volumes have file-sharing performance issues, which can cause build times to increase between 2-10x depending on where the files live.[^2]
+- On macOS or Windows, shared volumes have file-sharing performance issues, which can cause build times to increase between 2-10x depending on where the files live.[^3]
 - For developers that like the use of IDE's and other visual tools, a virtual machine using VMWare or VirtualBox may be more appropriate.